cronenberg64/cronenberg64/README.md

 </div>

 ## About Me
-- I'm a student majoring in **Information System Science & Engineering** at **Ristumeikan University**
+- I'm a student majoring in **Information System Science & Engineering** at **Ritsumeikan University**
-- Currently learning **AI, Machine Learning, and Data Science**
-- Interested in **Data Science, Machine Learning, and Robotics**
+- I'm interested in **AI/ML, Computer Vision, and Robotics**
-- I love reading books, working out, and watching anime in my spare time
+- Love reading books, working out, and watching anime in my spare time
 - Banner photo taken at Tanigawa Bridge, Kobe, Japan by me

 ## 🌐 Portfolio